heecheon92/Android-Project/README.md

 Based on the successful API response from above, I was able to populate the data on a recycler view.

 ![Alt text](https://github.com/heecheon92/Android-Project/blob/master/event_screen.png "Event Screen")

+# Event Screen

+Each event on the recycler view is clickable and, once clicked, it displays a detail information about the event and speaker for that event.